dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases)
 * [Intel FrameBuffer Patching guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)

-**Haswell i3/5/7-4XXX Highest Supported OS: Current/Catalina**
+**Haswell i3/5/7-4XXX Highest Supported OS: Current/Big Sur**

-Most iGPUs are supported here, only one to be concerned about is the HD4400 which requires either a spoofed DeviceID with WhateverGreen or a modfied APCI path.
-Intial supported introduced with macOS 10.9
+Most iGPUs are supported here, only one to be concerned about is the HD4400 which requires either a spoofed DeviceID with WhateverGreen or a modified APCI path.
+Initial supported introduced with macOS 10.9

 Supported iGPUs: